techRunnerBySJ/tr-js-day19/README.md

 # tr-js-day19
-What is the purpose of the Map and Set objects in JavaScript?
+Question: What is the purpose of the Map and Set objects in JavaScript?
+Answer: The Map object allows you to store key-value pairs, and the keys can be any data type.
+The Set object is a collection of unique values, and it automatically removes duplicate values.

+to run use command : node app.js